Merch7x/alx-system_engineering-devops/0x00-shell_basics/README.md

 Descibes what all the scripts in the directory do.
-1.0-current_working_directory - prints absolute path name of working directory.
+0.0-current_working_directory - prints absolute path name of working directory.
-2. 1-listit - Lists the contents of a current directory
+1. 1-listit - Lists the contents of a current directory.
+2. 2-bring_me_home - Changes to users home directory.